dvcrn/github-quickpatch/README.md

 navigate into a github managed folder and git `gpr`.

-Alternatively pass in the github repository name as the first parameter
+Alternatively pass in the github repository name as the first parameter.
+Useful when merging upstream changes for example.
 ```
 gpr dvcrn/proton
 gpr neovim/neovim